shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 #### What main ingredients are needed for this meal?

-* Firm Tofu: I prefer using firm tofu because it holds up well during the baking and frying process.
+* Extra-Firm Tofu: I prefer using firm tofu because it holds up well during the baking and frying process.

-* Shiitake Mushrooms: I love sliced shiitake mushrooms because they absorb the flavors in this recipe well.
-We often add other mushrooms when making this meal, but the shiitakes are tried and true.
+* Shiitake Mushrooms: I love sliced shiitake mushrooms; they absorb other flavors so well.
+We often add other mushrooms to change it up, but shiitake mushrooms are tried and true.

 * Sesame Flavor: We introduce sesame into this dish in two ways: the sesame oil and sesame seeds.